GaneshGoyal2411/jsGame/README.md

 # jsGame
-maded a game using js html css
+made a game by using js html css